pedrocaixeta/infDB_fork_31mar/docs/docs-sphinx/development/README.md

   Step-by-step instructions to spin up the entire system using Docker.

 - **`solar_pipeline.md`**
-  Explains how to run the solar potential analysis pipeline using SunPot and 3DCityDB.
+  Explains how to run the solar potential analysis pipeline using SunPot and infDB.

 - **`testing.md`**
   Describes how to run unit, integration, and end-to-end tests.